 Mentoring and coaching for technology leaders who are navigating the hard parts of the job.

-1:1 engagements for first-time CTOs, CPOs, VPs of Engineering and Product at startups and scaleups.
+1:1 mentoring and coaching for CTOs, CPOs, VPs of Engineering and Product at startups and scaleups.

 Most sessions involve both mentoring and coaching — and the difference matters.
 Mentoring is me sharing what I know from direct experience: I've been a first-time CTO, raised $50M, built R&D organisations from scratch, and made most of the expensive mistakes on the list.
 Coaching is a different discipline — structured, Socratic, designed to help you find your own answers rather than borrow mine.
 I'm a certified business coach (BCI Helsinki, 2018), which means I know when to do which.